 The Cybertruck’s interior continues the theme, with the shape of the seats and dash taking some cues from the outside of the car.
 Naturally, the roof is angled too, because there’s only so much Tesla could have done to disguise that glaring design choice.

-Still, it has an air about it that just screams “Tesla”, complete with the more joystick-like steering wheel and the giant touchscreen control panel.
+Still, it has an air about it that just screams “Tesla”, complete with the yoke steering wheel and the giant touchscreen control panel.
 It looks pretty spacious too, though nowhere near as much as the vast interior of the Hummer EV.

 With that in mind, the Hummer looks to have the edge here.
 While some people may consider them big and obnoxious, that’s what they’re about.
-Hummer has just taken a design that already works for it, and adapted it to fit the all-electric future, whereas the Tesla Cybertruck looks like something Elon Musk had a dream about, and scribbled down later on.
+Hummer has just taken a design that already works for it, and adapted it to fit the all-electric future, whereas the Tesla Cybertruck looks like something that spawned in one of Elon Musk's fever dreams

 Tesla Cybertruck vs GMC Hummer EV: Power